HeleneFabia/covid-19-tweet-sentiment-analysis/README.md

 ### Project Updates

 [09-2020]
-- analyzing and visualizing the text data
+- analyzing and visualizing statistics about the text data
 - preprocessing the data using Pandas
 - tokenizing the data using `BERTTokenizer`
 - building the Dataset and DataLoader using PyTorch